What is the entourage effect?

 What is The Entourage Effect?

-If you’re familiar with CBD, you will know by now there are hundreds of different compounds found in cannabis that can all carry out different things in the body.
-The entourage effect is a hypothesis exploring the idea that consuming a combination of plant compounds from the original cannabis plant produces a more effective result than just consuming each cannabinoid individually.
+The entourage effect is a hypothesis that suggests that a combination of plant compounds from the cannabis plant produces a more effective result than consuming each cannabinoid individually.
+This effect is thought to occur due to the synergistic interaction between three different elements: